chaoge525/soafee_demo/documentation/user_guide/index.rst

    extend

-Describes how to extend the EWAOL project to build and run on a custom or unsupported target platform.
+Describes how to extend the EWAOL project to build for a custom or unsupported target platform.

 .. toctree::
    :maxdepth: 1